makerspace/makeradmin/README.md

 You will not be able to go to the checkout unless you have a Stripe key in the .env-file.
 If this is set up, you can use [Stripe's fake cards](https://stripe.com/docs/testing#cards) for completing the purchase.

-### Stripe - makeradmin connection
+### Stripe - Makeradmin connection

-Makeradmin is used as the truth and stripe is automatically sync with the makeradmin products.
+Makeradmin is used as the truth, and Stripe is automatically synced with the makeradmin products.

 ### Stripe subscription support